 3. During Your Visit

-- Signs will be displayed throughout the museum in order to layout the traffic flow and encourage social distancing of 12′ space that allows other guests to safely pass between you and the nearest person.
+- Signs are displayed throughout the museum in order to layout the traffic flow and encourage social distancing.

-- Hand Sanitizing stations will be available throughout the Museum.
-Throughout the day, the museum will be cleaned and high-touch areas will be sanitized.
+- Hand Sanitizing stations are available throughout the Museum.
+Throughout the day, the museum is cleaned and high-touch areas will be sanitized.

 Experience the following exhibits at the CSPM:

 o COS@150: Exploring Colorado Springs’ Story Through Objects

 o Evidence: Finding the Facts about General William Jackson Palmer